seanbreckenridge/reorder_editable/README.md

 There is no way to manage your `easy-install.pth` file, to make sure packages are in a defined order.

 In particular, I want [my repository](https://github.com/seanbreckenridge/HPI) to be above [my fork of the upstream repo](https://github.com/seanbreckenridge/HPI-fork), as that means I'm able to override files from upstream with my own changes, while maintaining two separate directories - which prevents me from running into merge conflicts.
-While developing, I may end up uninstalling/reinstalling one or more of my local clones of the `HPI` namespace packages, and that leads to it resolving to a file from the upstream repository, when I was expecting my own -- leading to confusing and difficult to debug errors.
+While developing, I may end up uninstalling/reinstalling one or more of my local clones of the `HPI` packages, and that leads to it resolving to a file from the upstream repository, when I was expecting my own -- leading to confusing and difficult to debug errors.

 The script itself is pretty basic.
 All `easy-install.pth` is lines of absolute paths pointing to directories, so this just takes the directories you pass as positional arguments and makes sure they're in that order in your `easy-install.pth` file by shuffling it around.

 I don't believe this breaks and built-in python/pip behaviour, but please open a PR/Issue if you think theres an issue/this could be improved.

-Should be noted that if you've already imported a namespace module [the `__path__` is cached](https://www.python.org/dev/peps/pep-0420/#rationale) (which determines the import order), so this (probably?) won't work if you re-order the `easy-install.pth` file after the module has already been loaded -- it won't work for that python process/unless you re-import it by messing with `sys.modules` and re-import the library.
+Should be noted that if you've already imported a namespace module [the `__path__` is cached](https://www.python.org/dev/peps/pep-0420/#rationale) (which determines the import order), so this (probably?) won't work if you re-order the `easy-install.pth` file after the module has already been loaded -- at least not for that python process/unless you re-import it by messing with `sys.modules` and re-import the library.

 Still - at least this tells me when it breaks, and fixes it for the next time python runs, so I don't have to worry about it/do it manually.